Joe-K-Sewell/rsvp/Design/ProtocolSpec.md

 	* If the option value is empty, the associated metadata will be removed.
 * **Replies**:
 	* `ACCEPT` if the metadata was updated.
 	* `REFUSE` if the metadata could not be updated.
 Reasons might include the location not having been registered.
+Possible flags:
+		* `TIME` if the service is not allowing metadata to be modified at this time.

 #### LIST